PierreRambaud/emacs.d/README.md

 ## Motivation

 After using [Sliim](https://github.com/Sliim/emacs.d) configuration since many months, I needed to setup in my way and remove all modules that are useless for my usage.
-Its configuration is a very good base for learning lisp language and always having emacs working :)
+Its configuration is a very good base for learning lisp language :)

 ## Installation

-Clone this repository in your homme directory
+Clone this repository in your home directory

 `git clone --recursive https://github.com/PierreRambaud/emacs.d ~/.emacs.d`